puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

  for a Google Compute account:

 You will also need to designate one machine to be your Puppet Device Agent.
-This machine will be responsible for interacting with the Google Compute APIs and will be used to store your credentials for Google Compute.
+This machine will be responsible for provisioning objects into Google Compute using its API and will be used to store your credentials for Google Compute.

 On your Puppet Device Agent, [install and authenticate](https://developers.google.com/compute/docs/gcutil_setup) gcutil.

-You should generate a credential file as a part of this process: ~/.gcutil_auth.
+The authentication process should generate this credential file: ~/.gcutil_auth.

 Next, create your device.conf file on the Device Agent.